Crowd-Management-Japan/blescan/README.md

 To reduce costs, when supplying Raspi's with possible internet connections (we used UMTS with data sims), the devices can also build a zigbee network.
 If this is set up correctly, all information will be sent to a subset of devices that have a possible uplink.

-## Mode 2: beacon detection annd tracking
+## Mode 2: beacon detection and tracking
 The second possible mode filters scanned devices on a given uuid.
 For this we used iBeacons, which can be configured with an app to send exactly the same data all the time.
 These beacons were handed out to customers of the location where the tracking should take place.